10 Unique Signs You’re The Kind of Person Everyone Wants to Be Around

 Yuri Arcurs peopleimages.com

-When someone shares good news, you react with authentic enthusiasm.
-You’re not threatened by other people’s achievements.
-Instead, you celebrate them wholeheartedly.
-This attitude is contagious and uplifting.
-It creates an environment where people feel supported and motivated to share their victories, big and small.
+When someone shares good news, you react with authentic enthusiasm rather than a “that’s nice” followed by a story about yourself.
+You aren’t threatened by other people’s achievements because you’re secure in your own life.
+Needless to say, that attitude is contagious and uplifting.
+It creates an environment where people feel safe and motivated to share their victories, big and small, because they know you’re going to be their biggest cheerleader instead of a secret hater.

 5. You ask thoughtful questions and actually listen to the answers.